-Without waiting for long, we got on the carriage.
+Without waiting long, we got on the carriage.

 About 20 people were together.

 The guide introduced our water buffalo, saying “His name is Ryu.
 He is a good looking guy, but the problem is that he has a short temper.
-If he was a man, he would be just before 30 years old”.
+If he was a human, he would be just short of 30 years old”.

 After that, he talked about the the relationship among the buffaloes they had, but of course he explained about Taketomi Island, too.